ChristopherJamesN/sports-news-feed/README.md

 sh: nvm: command not found
 ```

-To find which node was being I used I set `which node && nvm use 16.20.1 && react-scripts build` as the `build` script with gave me:
+To find which node binary was being I used I set `which node && nvm use 16.20.1 && react-scripts build` as the `build` script and ran `npm run build` :

 ```shell
 npm run build